6 Tactics for Effectively Building Diversity and Inclusion

 3. Fine-tune your interview process by building diverse panels and standardizing questions

-In a global study published last year by BCG (Boston Consulting Group), employees of color reported that they see diverse interview panels as one of the most effective measures to bolster diversity and inclusion.
+In a global study published last year by BCG (Boston Consulting Group), employees of color reported that they see diverse interview panels as one of the most effective measures to bolster diversity and inclusion in the workplace.

 A diverse group of interviewers helps show that your company is committed to different points of view and will also reduce unconscious bias — putting checks and balances on “in-group favoritism,” says Vernā Myers, the VP of inclusion strategy at Netflix.
 Intel started requiring diverse interview panels and, within two years, the diversity of its new hires jumped over 40%.